libsigcplusplus/libsigcplusplus/MSVC_NMake/README.txt

         $(X) is the short version of the Visual Studio used, as follows:
         2017: 15

+STATIC: Optional.
+Set if building libsigc++ as a static library.
+Note that
+        for building items that use this static build, /DLIBSIGCXX_STATIC must be passed into the compiler flags.

 Explanation of options, set by <option>=1:
 ------------------------------------------
 BOOST_DLL: When building the benchmark, link to a DLL build of the Boost